top of page

 Meteorite

-Originating from space and aged over billions of years, meteorite represents perhaps the most extraordinary material in the jewelry metals list.
+Originating from space and being billions of years old, meteorite is possibly the most amazing material in the list of jewelry metals.

 Meteorite properties

-Meteorite jewelry typically uses iron meteorites, primarily Gibeon (from Namibia) and Muonionalusta (from Scandinavia).
-These space metals feature the distinctive Widmanstätten pattern—unique crystalline structures formed through extremely slow cooling over millions of years.
-Most jewelry meteorites contain iron, nickel, and trace elements like cobalt.
-The Muonionalusta meteorite, often used in rings, dates back approximately 4.5 billion years.
+Meteorite jewelry usually uses iron meteorites, mainly Gibeon (from Namibia) and Muonionalusta (from Scandinavia).
+These space metals have a special Widmanstätten pattern—unique crystal shapes created by very slow cooling over millions of years.
+Most jewelry meteorites have iron, nickel, and small amounts of other elements like cobalt.
+The Muonionalusta meteorite, often used in rings, is about 4.5 billion years old.

 Meteorite pros and cons